 The sustainable provision and use of energy is a major challenge of the 21st century.
 Our MSc programmes are designed to equip you to become one of the next generation of energy professionals.
 Our multidisciplinary approach will enable you to tackle climate change issues, while improving energy supply and the built environment.
 You will learn to view energy and sustainability challenges from multiple perspectives, which will help you to develop rounded and lasting solutions.

-Compulsory modules include: Introduction to Energy Technologies, Environment and Sustainability; Climate Change, Energy and Settlements; Geographical Information Systems for Environmental Consultants; Energy Resources and Engineering; Data Analysis and Experimental Methods for Civil and Environmental Engineering; Bioenergy; Waste Resource Management; MSc Research Project
+Compulsory modules: Introduction to Energy Technologies, Environment and Sustainability; Climate Change, Energy and Settlements; Geographical Information Systems; Energy Resources and Engineering; Data Analysis and Experimental Methods for Civil and Environmental Engineering; Bioenergy; Waste Resource Management; MSc Research Project

 Information for international students